Complete food (main food) for ornamental shrimp

 Amino acids are necessary for the formation of proteins.
-They are not only used for building muscle tissue, organs, cells, for repairing tissues and so on, but they also form antibodies against bacteria and viruses.
-Moreover, they are a part of the enzymatic and the hormonal system, form the nucleoproteins (RNA and DNA) and transport oxygen through the body.
+They are not only used for building muscle tissue, organs, cells, for repairing tissues, and so on, but they also form antibodies against bacteria and viruses.
+Moreover, they are a part of the enzymatic and the hormonal system, form the nucleoproteins (RNA and DNA), and transport oxygen through the body.

 • Mustard seed

-The most important active substance contained in mustard seed is mustard oil.
+The most important active substance contained in the mustard seed is mustard oil.
 This oil only forms after a chemical process that takes place when the mustard seed is ground and then mixed with water.
-The sinalbin and the sinigrin that form during this process give mustard its keenness and have an appetising effect.
+The sinalbin and the sinigrin that form during this process give the mustard its keenness and have an appetising effect.
 These secondary plant substances also further digestion and are efficient against bacteria.

 Shrimp Dinner Pads/Gran is available in a 35g screw socket.